Comparison of loans for bad credit

 Late repayments can cause you serious money problems.
 See our debt help guides.

 Can I get a loan with bad credit?

-Yes, you can still be eligible for a personal loan even with a poor or low credit score.
+Yes, you may be still eligible for a personal loan even with a poor or low credit score.
 However, you may find your options are more limited in terms of the lenders you can choose, as well as the size of your loan amount and the rate you receive.

 Depending on your situation, it may be a better idea to try and improve your credit score before applying for a loan.
 If you need a loan in the near future, there are ways to improve your chances of getting a loan with bad credit.